-Multiplanar (axial, coronal, and sagittal) T2W images are usually obtained with 2D RARE (rapid acquisition with relaxation enhancement) pulse sequences, more commonly known as fast-spinecho (FSE) or turbo-spin-echo (TSE).
+T2W images should always be obtained in the axial plane (either straight axial to the patient or in an oblique axial plane matching the long axis of the prostate) and a minimum of one additional orthogonal plane (i.e., sagittal and/or coronal).
+T2W images are usually obtained with 2D RARE (rapid acquisition with relaxation enhancement) pulse sequences, more commonly known as fast-spin-echo (FSE) or turbo-spin-echo (TSE).
 In order to avoid blurring, excessive echo train lengths should be avoided.

 - Slice thickness: 3mm, no gap.
-Locations should be the same as those used for DWI and DCE - FOV: generally 12-20 cm to encompass the entire prostate gland and seminal vesicles - In plane dimension: ≤ 0.7 mm (phase) x ≤ 0.4 mm (frequency)
+Imaging planes should be the same as those used for DWI and DCE - FOV: generally 12-20 cm to encompass the entire prostate gland and seminal vesicles

+In plane dimension: ≤0.7mm (phase) x ≤0.4mm (frequency)

 3D axial acquisitions may be used as an adjunct to 2D acquisitions.
 If acquired using isotropic voxels, 3D acquisitions may be particularly useful for visualizing detailed anatomy and distinguishing between genuine lesions and partial volume averaging effects.
-However, the soft tissue contrast is not identical and in some cases may be inferior to that seen on 2D T2W images, and the in-plane resolution may be lower than their 2D counterpart.
+However, the soft tissue contrast is not identical and in some cases maybe inferior to that seen on 2D T2W images, and the in-plane resolution may be lower than their 2D counterpart.